Definition of MySQL User Password

 How to Delete a Password for the User?

-- In case, if the user need to reset or delete the password related to the MySQL user root account then the user requires to force the database MYSQL server to discontinue and without applying the grant table authentication you need to restart localhost.
+- If the user needs to reset or delete the password related to the MySQL user root account, then the user must force the database MYSQL server to discontinue.
+Without applying the grant table authentication, you need to restart localhost.

-- This means if you will login to your user account using SSH(command prompt), you need to stop MySQL using the proper command, next restart the server with skipping the grant table options.
+- If you log in to your user account using SSH(command prompt), stop MySQL using the proper command and restart the server by skipping the grant table options.

-- Afterwards you can again set your user account password for the MySQL database host using the UPDATE command statement.
+- Afterward, you can set your user account password for the MySQL database host using the UPDATE command statement.

 Conclusion

-- This helps in server security implementation and maintenance process to keep our databases secure, updated, and storing the backups.
-Also, for user privileges safety it may be necessary to apply this User password command to a user account in an application.
+- This helps in server security implementation and maintenance processes to keep our databases secure, updated, and store the backups.
+Also, for user privileges safety, it may be necessary to apply this User password command to a user account in an application.

 Recommended Articles